pytest-dev/pytest/doc/en/logging.rst

 .. versionadded:: 3.3
 .. versionchanged:: 3.4

-Log messages are captured by default and for each failed test will be shown in the same manner as captured stdout and stderr.
+Pytest captures log messages of level ``WARNING`` or above automatically and displays them in their own section for each failed test in the same manner as captured stdout and stderr.

 Running without options::